 MONTREAL, Canada – Smartphones have changed the way we live our lives, and that includes travelling.
 Here’s why my phone is my travel companion.
 I’m also including with a few tips and tricks that might be useful on your next trip.

-1. Smartphone for Travel: Calls and Data
+1. Offline Apps for Travel: Calls and Data

 Is your phone sim-unlocked?